Comcast/scte35-go/README.md

 #### Decode Signal

-Binary signals can be quickly and easily decoded from base-64 of hexadecimal strings.
+Binary signals can be quickly and easily decoded from base-64 or hexadecimal strings.

 The results can be output as a:
-* String - emulating the [SCTE-35 specification](./docs/SCTE-35_2020.pdf) structure.
+* String - emulating the table structure used in the [SCTE 35 specification](./docs/SCTE-35_2020.pdf).
-* XML - compliant with the [schema](./docs/scte35.xsd)
+* XML - compliant with the [SCTE 35 XML Schema](./docs/scte35.xsd)
 * JSON - for integrating with JSON based tools such as [jq](https://stedolan.github.io/jq/)

 [decode.go](../examples/decode.go)